 The recommended way to explore Cayenne and the coast of French Guiana is by rental car.

 Driving a car is the best way to get around Cayenne.
 All of the municipalities along the coast, from Cayenne to Saint-Laurent and including a number of those located a bit inland, such as Roura or Saint-Georges, are reachable by either national or departmental roads.
+Several rental car agencies are available in Cayenne and other big cities.

 Five urban bus lines serve Cayenne's various districts and run from 6 a.m. to about 8 p.m.
 Tickets cost EUR 1.10, or EUR 9.30 for a book of 10 tickets.
+For further information, please visit odm973.com/cacl4/.

 Upon your arrival in Cayenne, you can get in touch with local tourism professionals for further information and to help organise your stay.Cayenne Tourist Office